itoleck/WindowsPerformance/CaptureScripts/README.md

 - CaptureLive-PSR-Network-WPR.cmd

 These scripts need to run as a local administrator.
 When the problem occurs a user can hit any key to stop and save the trace files and supply for analysis.

+Microsoft publishes a troubleshooting script to collect important information from a Windows machine.
+See more about it here; https://learn.microsoft.com/en-us/troubleshoot/windows-client/windows-troubleshooters/introduction-to-troubleshootingscript-toolset-tss